eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 same interaction.
 This is called a **combined presentation of attributes**.
 If so, the Relying Party verifies that these attestations belong to the same User.
 This is discussed in [Section 6.6.3.10](#66310-relying-party-instance-verifies-combined-presentation-of-attributes).

-Finally, after the interaction with the Relying Party Instance is over,

-10. The Wallet Unit enables the User to report unlawful or suspicious requests for personal data by a Relying Party, based on information logged by the Wallet Unit.
-Similarly, the Wallet Unit enables the User to request a Relying Party to delete personal data (i.e., User attributes) obtained from the Wallet Unit.
+10. Finally, after the interaction with the Relying Party Instance is over, the Wallet Unit enables the User to report unlawful or suspicious requests for personal data by a Relying Party, based on information logged by the Wallet Unit.
+In addition, the Wallet Unit enables the User to send a request to a Relying Party to delete personal data (i.e., User attributes) obtained from the Wallet Unit.
 This is discussed in [Section 6.6.3.13](#66313-wallet-unit-enables-the-user-to-report-suspicious-requests-by-a-relying-party-and-to-request-a-relying-party-to-erase-personal-data).